 Big data holds great promise for the betterment of our smart cities.
 However, big data also exposes users to great privacy and security risks.
 Due to its "pay for what you use" model, the Cloud is very attractive to enterprises financially, and more and more companies are outsourcing their data onto the Cloud.
 This, however, is fraught with serious privacy concerns.
 Any data that is stored as plaintext can be misused by either a malicious third party, or by a Cloud service provider which is considered as honest-but-curious.
 Here, honest-but-curious means that a Cloud server stores and processes data honestly, but would like to know more about the data.
-In addition,

-Copyright (c) 2012 - 2019 IEEE.
-Personal use of this material is permitted.
-However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org the privacy of users who submit queries to a Cloud hosted system could be compromised by their search keywords.
+In addition, the privacy of users who submit queries to a Cloud hosted system could be compromised by their search keywords.
 Even de-identification technique, through anonymizing data for the purpose of query processing, may still not be sufficient to retain the privacy of users.
 For instance, the anonymized search logs released by AOL for academic purposes were used to easily identify users by their searches [3].
 Therefore, the impetus to developing novel privacy-preserving query processing techniques becomes stronger than ever before.

 A top-k spatio-textual keyword (TkSK) query is one important type of LBS queries, which retrieves a set of k objects ranked by a ranking function according to their spatial and textual relevance [4].
-Consider for example, on a Friday night you are looking for a "specialty restaurant serving Indian style spicy curry close to your current location in a city that you first visit".
-In this case, the ranking function takes into account both the textual relevance and the spatial proximity of the spatio-textual objects from the query point.
-However, when users submit this type of query, some sensitive information like location and query patterns of users could be leaked, if not well protected, these sensitive information could be further misused by criminals to analyze users' behaviour and attack them.
-Further, as more data owners tend to outsource their data to the Cloud, it becomes crucial to consider privacy-preserving top-k spatio-textual keyword (PTkSK) search in the context of outsourced Cloud, which can help protect against possible privacy breaches and unsolicited access.
+Consider for example, on a Friday night you are looking for a "specialty restaurant serving Indian style spicy curry close to your current location in a city that you first visit."
+In this case, the ranking function takes into account both the textual relevance and the spatial proximity of the spatiotextual objects from the query point.
+However, when users submit this type of query, some sensitive information like location and query patterns of users could be leaked, if not well protected, these sensitive information could be further misused by criminals to analyze users' behavior and attack them.
+Further, as more data owners tend to outsource their data to the Cloud, it becomes crucial to consider privacy-preserving TkSK (PTkSK) search in the context of outsourced Cloud, which can help protect against possible privacy breaches and unsolicited access.

 Preserving privacy in Cloud comes at a price, and adding a privacy feature will lead to the search latency considerably.
 Given the importance of privacy-preserving LBS (PP-LBS), a number of schemes have been proposed in past years.
 However, most of them are concerned with designing privacypreserving schemes for either spatial or keyword queries, but not both.
 For example, Yiu et al. [5] proposed the use of symmetric encryption AES and complete transformation of location space to secure the components of a TkSK query.
-Hu et al. [6] used R-tree based index in conjunction with a homomorphic encryption scheme, called Asymmetric Scalar Product-Preserving Encryption with Noise (ASPEN).
-However, these approaches fail to address the challenges in secure spatio-textual query processing.
-Therefore, how to design a privacy-preserving top-k spatial-textual query scheme over outsourced Cloud is of particular interest to enable secure LBS in smart cities.